zmmarina/liferay-portal/modules/test/poshi/poshi-properties.markdown

 Sets the name of the IEDriver executable file to be found in `selenium.executable.dir.name`.

-### selenium.remote.driver.enabled

-Sets a boolean for whether the RemoteDriver is enabled.

-### selenium.remote.driver.hub
+### selenium.remote.driver.url

-Sets the Remote Driver hub's base URL.
+Sets the Remote Driver URL.

 ### tcat.admin.repository